Jan-Celin/rocket-league-trickshot-classifier/README.md

 - Multi-layer perceptron
 - Model ensembles

-Hyperparameter tuning was performed for several models.
+Hyperparameter tuning was performed for several models using randomized and grid search.

 Since each trickshot had multiple records in the dataset, the general approach was to classify each record independently and assign the final trickshot label via majority voting.
 More sofisticated models could use all metrics at once to create the prediction, however, that was out of this course's scope.

-Several methods of handling missing values were tested:
-- filling them with zeros,
-- filling them with the columns mean,
-- interpolation

-The columns which contained a very large amount of missing values (>95%) were removed from the dataset.

 ## Results

+Model performance was evaluated using accuracy score and confusion matrices.

 Among of the five tested methods, random forest and decision tree models performed best.
 This can likely be attributed to the fact that those models most effectively model the algorithmical nature of the in-game trickshot assignment.